301 vs 302 Redirects: What They Are & When To Use Them

 Redirect chains aren’t bad for SEO, but they are bad for user experience and crawling.
 Too many redirects draw out loading times and can discourage Google crawlers from doing their work consistently.

 PageRank is an algorithm introduced by Google to measure the importance of a web page.
+PageRank assigns a numerical weighting to each element of a hyperlinked set of documents to measure its relative importance, in regards to ranking.

-Gary Illyes of Google eluded to the fact in 2017 that Google may still be using PageRank in this tweet.
+Gary Illyes of Google, eluded to the fact in 2017 that Google may still be using PageRank in this tweet.

 There is further evidence that PageRank is being used by Google, as discussed in a whitepaper that Google released in 2019.

-How Both Redirects Impact SEO In 2020
+How Both Redirects Impact SEO In 2024

 You also need to take into account that when you use a 301 redirect, it takes time for Google to understand and notice these changes.